 What capacity should my humidifier have?

 Deciding what type of capacity you want your unit to have is not as daunting as, say, deciding the same for an air purifier.
 Basically, the larger the capacity of your humidifier, the less often you will have to refill it.
 However, this must be balanced against considerations such as how easy or hard the unit is to refill, how much space you have for your unit, and how heavy the unit will be if you have to carry it to the bathroom or kitchen to refill.
 Many of our largest capacity humidifiers hold almost two gallons of water and can literally run for days without needing to be refilled.
 Our smallest unit, the portable Germ Guardian Table Top Humidifier holds slightly less than a quarter of a gallon.
+Other models like the Stadler Form Oskar are top-fill models that hold a large amount of water.
+While there is a fairly wide range of humidifier capacities to choose from, this choice largely boils down to how much convenience do you want.

 For more help choosing the right humidifier, see our Humidifier Buying Guide or call one of our experienced and friendly customer service representatives at 1-800-339-7123.